SuperKumKum/hibiki/README.md

 ## Data Storage

-All data is stored in a simple JSON file at `data/db.json`.
-To backup your library, simply copy the `data/` folder.
+- The database SQLite3 is stored under `data/hibiki.db`
+- Locally audio files are stored under `data/audio` and must be mounted as a volume from docker

 ## Notes

-- Audio files are **never downloaded** to the server
+- Audio files are **never downloaded** to the server in default behavior, you will need to **manually download** songs / playlists from /playlists
 - Streaming URLs are dynamically generated using `yt-dlp`
 - The application requires `yt-dlp` to be installed (included in Docker)

-## License

-MIT